 There is a competitive process of scholarship application applicable at UTAS.
 A typical scholarship provides $27,596p.a.
-(2019 rate, indexed annually) living allowance for 3 years, with a possible 6 month extension.
+(2019 rate, indexed annually) living allowance for 3.5 years with no extension.

 The Faculty of Law also provides to candidates some operational funds to support the PhD research project.
 Further information may be found on the Scholarships web page.

 Applicants should contact the primary supervisor, and submit their Expression of Interest (EOI) and Application as soon as possible.

 The legal services industry is dynamic and there are significant changes occurring on an international scale in the way lawyers interact with their clients.
 This is largely driven by corporate client demand for more efficient and effective legal services, greater participation in dispute resolution, and a breakdown in the elite status of the legal profession.
 In Tasmania the legal services market is primarily comprised of small to medium sized firms who represent individuals and small to medium sized businesses.
 This could mean that lawyers tend to be in a powerful position as compared to their clients, and that there has not been as much pressure to alter traditional methods and manners of client engagement as has occurred in large multinational corporate legal environments.
 This project seeks to identify and analyse the ways that Tasmanian legal practitioners have traditionally interacted with their clients, consider whether that relationship is changing, or whether it must respond to changes in the market, law and society.
 This will be informed by the contemporary and future needs of the profession, clients and the administration of justice in Tasmania.
 Ideally the project will obtain the client as well as lawyers’ perspective on the lawyer-client relationship.

 The following eligibility criteria apply to these scholarships: